bitcoin-sv/ts-sdk/docs/transaction.md

 ---
 ### Class: FetchHttpClient

-Adapter for Node.js Https module to be used as HttpClient
+Adapter for Node Https module to be used as HttpClient

 ```ts
 export class FetchHttpClient implements HttpClient {